flex-protocol/sui-flex-swap/README.md

 #### Unified Resource Management

-- **Root Resource Structure**: We'll manage both ERC-20 resources (e.g., water, cotton, ink) and ERC-1155 products (e.g., color paper, color water) under a unified structure.
+- **Root Resource Structure**: We'll manage both ERC-20 resources (e.g., wood, iron) and ERC-1155 products (e.g., sword, axe) under a unified structure.
 This allows for consistent handling of all assets within the AMM, making it easy to decompose and recombine items as needed.

 - **ERC-20 & ERC-1155 Compliance**: While the AMM operates within the game, all tokens will adhere to their respective standards, ensuring they function seamlessly in this custom environment.